Trump questions if Joe Biden is ‘on cocaine’ in new rant about Mar-a-Lago documents case

 Cannon did not immediately rule on the request.
 She previously made several controversial decisions favoring Trump in an earlier stage of the case after the feds found more than 100 classified documents at Mar-a-Lago.

 Smith has asked for the trial to start in December.
-Neither Trump nor Nauta have offered a counter proposal.
+Neither Trump nor Nauta has offered a counterproposal.

 The former president was indicted last month on 37 counts of mishandling classified documents and obstructing justice.